utkashd/k4/README.md

 # K4

-A ChatGPT-style interface built for extendability.
+A ChatGPT-style interface built for extensibility.

 ## Setup